-Fine particles placed on the back side of shingles to keep the shingles from sticking together in the bundle can rub off onto the colored granules on the exposed surface of the shingle.
+Fine particles placed on the backside of shingles so they do not stick together in the bundle can rub off onto the colored granules on the exposed shingle surface.
 This may cause temporary appearance variation immediately after the shingles are installed.
-Natural wash from rainfall will eventually remove this loose backing material from the shingle surface.
+However, natural wash from rainfall will eventually remove this loose backing material from the shingle surface.

 Staining may occur when shingles are stacked or stored for extended periods.
-Lighter oils contained in the asphalt coating may seep between and migrate onto neighboring surface granules.
-Natural weathering generally eliminates this sort of staining over time.
+Lighter oils in the asphalt coating may seep between and migrate onto neighboring surface granules.
+This is generally eliminated by natural weathering over time.

 Excessive Surface Asphalt

-The shingle manufacturing process includes the step of pressing the surface granules into a hot asphalt coating.
+One step in the shingle manufacturing process is pressing the surface granules into a hot asphalt coating.
 This can occasionally result in small amounts of asphalt rising between the surface granules and affecting the appearance in a manner similar to color shading.
-Natural weathering may reduce the variability depending on the amount of over pressed asphalt.
+Natural weathering may reduce the variability depending on the amount of over-pressed asphalt.

 Deviation from Installation Instructions

-Deviations by the roofing contractor from the manufacturer’s printed application instructions may also result in an unanticipated visual patterning.
-ARMA recommends installers follow manufacturers’ application instructions to avoid patterning.
+Deviations from the manufacturer’s printed application instructions by the roofing contractor may also result in an unanticipated visual patterning.
+ARMA recommends that installers follow manufacturer application instructions to avoid patterning.

 DISCLAIMER OF LIABILITY: This document was prepared by the Asphalt Roofing Manufacturers Association and is disseminated for informational purposes only.
 Nothing contained herein is intended to revoke or change the requirements or specifications of the individual roofing material manufacturers or local, state and federal building officials that have jurisdiction in your area.
 Any question, or inquiry, as to the requirements or specifications of a manufacturer, should be directed to the roofing manufacturer concerned.
 THE USER IS RESPONSIBLE FOR ASSURING COMPLIANCE WITH ALL APPLICABLE LAWS AND REGULATIONS.